taimos/dvalin/README.md

 * `mongodb.host` - the host of the MongoDB instance (default: localhost)
 * `mongodb.port` - the port of the MongoDB instance (default: 27017)
 * `mongodb.uri` - instead of host and port you can specify the complete connection string
-* `mongodb.socketTimeout` - the socket timeout of the connection (default: 10 seconds)
+* `mongodb.sockettimeout` - the socket timeout of the connection (default: 10 seconds)
-* `mongodb.connectTimeout` - the connection timeout of the connection attempt (default: 10 seconds)
+* `mongodb.connecttimeout` - the connection timeout of the connection attempt (default: 10 seconds)

 ### Abstract entity and DAO interface